konsulting/porter/README.md

     export PATH="[path to porter]:$PATH"
     source .bash_profile
     ```

+ - Set up routing... you have some options.

+   1. Use the DNS container shipped with Porter.
+Update your machine's network DNS settings to point to 127.0.0.1.
+The container will resolve the domain for Porter and it will forward other request to Cloudflare's DNS (1.1.1.1).
+You will need to turn off locally any installed DNSmasq since the DNS container opens to port 53 on localhost. (e.g. `brew services stop dnsmasq`)

+   2. Use your existing Laravel Valet domain - which uses DNSmasq installed locally on a Mac.

+   3. Manually edit your `/etc/hosts` file for each domain.

+   4. Roll your own solution.

+ - Porter binds to ports 80 and 443, so you need to turn Valet off (`valet stop`) or any other services that are bound to them before using it.

  - In your terminal `cd` to the directory where your sites are located, and run `porter begin`